burdell/banjo-goat/README.md

 # community-ui
 UI for Community

-Automatic builds setup with jenkins.
+Automatic builds currentyl working with jenkins.